pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * "version" of the project
 * "nbPanels" gives the number of Panels there is in your projects
 * "nbSubPanels" gives the number of subPanels that exist in your project
-* "nbElementsUsed" gives you how many dimensions, metrics, segments and calcuated are being used in your projects
+* "nbElementsUsed" gives you how many different dimensions, metrics, segments and calcuated are being used in your projects.
+Elements have been deduplicated.
-* "elementsUsed" is a dictionary to gives you the elements used such as:
+* "elementsUsed" is a dictionary to gives you the different elements used such as:
   * rsids
   * dimensions
   * metrics